shipwright-io/build/README.md

 Depending on your source code, you might want to build it differently with Shipwright.

-To find out more on what´s the best strategy or what else can Shipwright do for you, please visit our [tutorial](/docs/tutorials/tutorial.md)!
+To find out more on what's the best strategy or what else can Shipwright do for you, please visit our [tutorial](./docs/tutorials/tutorial.md)!

 ## More information